 The rule of buying in advance to save money is not only valid when booking a flight but also for train travel.
 Train tickets are generally on sale 6 months before the departure date.
 Some train booking tips from us:

-Travel by train between Brussels, Belgium and Amsterdam, Netherlands is: Partially open.
+Travel by train between Brussels, Belgium and Amsterdam, Netherlands is: Unrestricted.

 The government of Netherlands has imposed these measures to reduce the spread of COVID-19:

-Return travel from Netherlands to Belgium is: Partially open.
+Return travel from Netherlands to Belgium is: Unrestricted.

-Entry into Belgium is allowed for: Entry is partially open for citizens and permanent residents of Netherlands
+Entry into Belgium is allowed for: Entry is unrestricted for citizens and permanent residents of Netherlands

 Requirements for reentering: